 Gig artists– musicians, actors and event production teams, etc. – are hired and paid per engagement.
 Their upfront and ongoing costs are significant, too.
 Gig artists are at constant economic risk: many do not have “day jobs” or health insurance and due to living month-by-month, have little in their savings accounts to manage even a small crises.

 “It’s like we’re invisible.
 Can’t anyone see that many of these organizations are at great risk of going under without an influx of support?
 Just weeks ago, businesses who were recruiting, commercial realtors who were selling and the tourism industry who was competing for visitors were touting the fantastic arts and cultural assets in our region.
 What will they promote when our arts landscape is more barren?”

 Private giving has sustained our area’s arts and creative sector over the years and we are grateful.
-Yet, it is not enough to stave off the permanent devastation to our arts and creative sector being caused by COVID-19 pandemic crisis.
-We have run out of time waiting for someone else to step up or rescue us.
-We must try something different to assist the arts + creative sector that is vital and valued but remains under-resourced and under-supported in times of prosperity and unquestionably in times of need.
+Yet, it is not enough.
+It also means that the public have little, if any influence on our regions creative landscape.
+Creative Washtenaw Aid is assisting the arts + creative sector that is vital and valued but remains under-resourced and under-supported in times of prosperity and unquestionably in times of need.

-We are asking the people in our community stepping up to help those in need to include the artists and cultural organizations that are not covered by public services and programs afforded to other sectors during this unprecedented moment in our history.
+We are asking those in our community who find value and enjoyment in local arts + creative programs to step up to help those in need who are not covered by public services and programs afforded to other sectors

 “The worst-case scenario is that we dry up our funds on the final two months of payroll and have nothing going forward.”

 ~ Dance company and arts education provider, serving Washtenaw County.